subspace/subnomicon/docs/network/network_protocols.md

 ## Piece Retrieval

-Another essential protocol implemented by the Subspace networking stack is piece retrieval.
+Another essential protocol implemented by the Autonomys Networking stack is piece retrieval.
 When a node needs pieces for plotting or when requested by a client application, it sends a request to peers whose ID is close to the piece index hash.
 With a high probability, the peer who receives the request will have the piece available in the piece cache and can respond with the piece data.
 In a rare case when none of the peers have the piece, the request falls back to asking them to decode the piece from their plots.
 The piece retrieval protocol allows nodes to retrieve history pieces from the network with minimum hops efficiently.